gbzhang6/Music_Festival_Manager/README.md

 ## Music Festival Planner
-A music festival planner where users can add shows to their own schedules based on different artists, stages and performance times, as well as delete them.
-They can also view and compare their friends’ schedules.
+A music festival planner where users can add shows to their own schedule based on different artists, stages and performance times, as well as delete them.
+They can also view and compare their friends’ schedule.
 The app also provides analytics.

 ## Techinical Aspets
 + Built the entire web application using Ruby, Ruby on Rails and the MVC pattern